Monotone spectral density estimation: Identification of the estimators

-\begin{lem} If $h$ is continuous, then the support of the Stieltjes measure $\d T(h)'$ is included in the set $\{T(h)=h\}$. \end{lem}

-\begin{proof} Since $h$ and $T(h)$ are continuous and $T(h)(a)-h(a) = T(h)(b)-h(b) = 0$, the set $\{T(h)>h\}$ is open.
+By definition, $T(h)(t) \geq h(t)$ for all $t\in[a,b]$, and it is also clear that $T(h)(a) = h(a)$, $T(h)(b) = h(b)$.
+Since $T(h)$ is concave, it is everywhere left and right differentiable, $T(h)'$ as defined above coincides with the left derivative of $T(h)$ and $T(h)(t) = \int_a^t T(h)'(s) \,\dd s$ [see, e.g., \citet{hormander2007}, Theorem 1.1.9].
+We will also need the following result. \begin{lem} If $h$ is continuous, then the support of the Stieltjes measure $\dd T(h)'$ is included in the set $\{T(h)=h\}$. \end{lem} \begin{pf} Since $h$ and $T(h)$ are continuous and $T(h)(a)-h(a) = T(h)(b)-h(b) = 0$, the set $\{T(h)>h\}$ is open.
 Thus it is a union of open intervals.
-On such an interval, $T(h)$ is linear since otherwise it would be possible to build a concave majorant of $h$ that would be stricly smaller than $T(h)$ on some smaller open subinterval.
-Hence $T(h)'$ is piecewise constant on the open set $\{T(h)>h\}$, so that the support of $\d T(h)'$ is included in the closed set $\{T(h)=h\}$. \end{proof}
+On such an interval, $T(h)$ is linear since otherwise it would be possible to build a concave majorant of $h$ that would be strictly smaller than $T(h)$ on some smaller open subinterval.
+Hence $T(h)'$ is piecewise constant on the open set $\{T(h)>h\}$, so that the support of $\dd T(h)'$ is included in the closed set $\{T(h)=h\}$. \end{pf}

-The next Lemma characterizes the least concave majorant as the solution of a quadratic optimization problem.
+The next lemma characterizes the least concave majorant as the solution of a quadratic optimization problem.
 For any integrable function $g$, define the function $\bar g$ on $[0,\pi]$ by

-\begin{lem} Let $g \in \mathbb L^2([0,\pi])$.
+\begin{lem} Let $g \in\mathbb L^2([0,\pi])$.
 Let $G$ be defined on $\mathbb{L}^2([0,\pi])$ by